creationix/numbercatcher/DESIGN.markdown

     name
     type

-  range - A range for a NumberSet
+  sequence - A range for a NumberSet
     number_set_id - Foreign key to NumberSet
     min
     max